phamm89/twilio_chat_tutorial/README.md

-# twilio_chat_tutorial
+# Twilio Chat Tutorial
-Following tutorial to create a chat application using Twilio and Django
+I am creating a chat application following a tutorial using Twilio and Django.